 You can also succession sow every two weeks for a continuous harvest through the summer months.

-Just make sure you sow your final crop at least 60-70 days before your average first frost date, depending on the days to maturity of the variety you have selected.
-And make sure you sow your final crop at least 60-70 days before your average first frost date, depending on the days to maturity of the variety you have selected.
+Just make sure you sow your final crop at least 60 to 70 days before your average first frost date, depending on the days to maturity of the variety you have selected.

 These plants require full sun – that means between six and eight hours a day of direct sunlight in most regions.